-IMPORTANT: Lost Tribe Sound launched an album subscription series, titled, 'We Stayed The Path That Fell To Shadow' which will run from the Fall of 2018 to the Summer of 2019.
-For more info on how to reserve a copy of the brand new Skyphone album 'Marsh Drones' on vinyl alongside the reissue of their previous effort 'Hildur' at a bigger discount, visit here: smarturl.it/fell.series.bc
+IMPORTANT: Lost Tribe Sound has an 8 album subscription series, titled, 'We Stayed The Path That Fell To Shadow' which is now shipping worldwide.
+For more info on how to get a copy of the Skyphone album 'Marsh Drones' on vinyl or digital alongside the reissue of their previous effort 'Hildur' at a bigger discount, visit here: smarturl.it/fell.series.bc

 Lost Tribe Sound completes their long running Fell To Shadow 8 album series with two albums from the Danish trio, Skyphone.
 ‘Marsh Drones,’ their first new album in over 5 years, will be released along side their previous album ‘Hildur’ (appearing on vinyl for the first time) on August 23rd, 2019.

 The marsh land areas of western Jutland in Denmark can be flat and non-distinct to the visitor who only takes a quick glance at it.
 But when you are born and raised in those parts, and when you travel away to live, work, raise families, play music, anything to escape the rainy flatlands, you think about that landscape differently.
 On Marsh Drones, the weirdness of this landscape is reimagined in a kind of giddy, absentminded way, as though they try to recall not only the broad topographical scheme of the land (cultivated, industrialized, farmed, soggy with seawater, a breach of the ditches that pours cold north sea water inland, the farms and waterways overflowing), but only the detailed, grainy realness of sediments and layers of soil, of the hazy and salty light (Saltlys) that wraps the landscape in a kind of palpable inertia.